San Antonio Misdemeanor Attorneys

 Caring and Devoted Professionals in Your Corner

-At The Law Office of Krause & Dailey, PLLC, we prioritize our clients’ wellbeing as we help them navigate their legal issues.
+At the Krause Law Firm, we prioritize our clients’ wellbeing as we help them navigate their legal issues.
 First and foremost, we will work towards a dismissal of your misdemeanor charge, but we will not shy away from trial.
 We are an ethical, experienced, and empathetic law firm dedicated to your San Antonio defense.

 What Is Considered a Misdemeanor?